What are the best coffee storage containers in the UK?

-When you open a new bag of coffee, you get a sweet aroma.
-You’re convinced that there is no greater fragrance than the aroma of freshly brewed coffee.
+When you open a fresh roasted bag of coffee beans, you smell a gorgeous fragrant aroma.
+You're convinced that there is no greater scent than the aroma of freshly brewed coffee.

-You open that same bag a week later and marvel at where the scent went.
-Your coffee now smells like cardboard rather than the enticing aroma it formerly did.
-What changed?
+But you open that same bag a week later and wonder where the bursting aroma went?
+Your coffee now smells like cardboard rather than the enticing notes of rich coffee it formerly did.

 What Are Coffee Storage Containers?